Skip to content

 synchronize Option

-"safe"Safe sync — creates new tables and adds new columns, but never drops anything.
-Safe for staging environments.
+"safe"Safe sync -- creates new tables and adds new columns, but never drops anythingStaging.
+New things appear, old things are left alone.
+No data loss.

 typescript